CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/_index.md

 ## Congestion Notification

-*Explicit Congestion Notification* (ECN) is defined by [RFC 3168](https://tools.ietf.org/html/rfc3168).
+*Explicit Congestion Notification* (ECN) is defined by {{<exlink url="https://tools.ietf.org/html/rfc3168" text="RFC 3168">}}.
 ECN enables the Cumulus Linux switch to mark a packet to signal impending congestion instead of dropping the packet, which is how TCP typically behaves when ECN is not enabled.

 ECN is a layer 3 end-to-end congestion notification mechanism only.
 Packets can be marked as *ECN-capable transport* (ECT) by the sending server.
 If congestion is observed by any switch while the packet is getting forwarded, the ECT-enabled packet can be marked by the switch to indicate the congestion.
 The end receiver can respond to the ECN-marked packets by signaling the sending server to slow down transmission.
 The sending server marks a packet *ECT* by setting the least 2 significant bits in an IP header `DiffServ` (ToS) field to *01* or *10*.
 A packet that has the least 2 significant bits set to *00* indicates a non-ECT-enabled packet.